 We will always conduct a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions can be included safely.
 This will involve consultation with parents\carers and relevant healthcare professions and will be informed by Health and Safety Executive (HSE) guidance on school trips.

 Defibrillator

-The Governing Body has invested in a defibrillator which is sited in the school office.
+The Governing Body has invested in a defibrillator which is sited in the school office, checked periodically by the Office Manager.